 • Perform basic first aid

-You need to carry a few personal items along with the survival gear.
+You need to carry a few personal items in your Urban Survival Kit along with the survival gear.
 These can include important documents and spare clothes.
 You can use your get home bag if it’s comfortable, big enough, easy to customize and features compartments of different sizes, making it easier to organize the gear.
 Additionally, your backpack needs to be well-built, durable and capable of enduring the harsh urban survival environment.

 The ability to breach can come in handy in any urban survival scenario, making it an essential asset.
 In urban survival situations, the possibility of finding abandoned supply caches in cars and buildings is significantly higher.
 Although we are not encouraging you to loot, abandoned supplies can mean the difference between survival and death.
 Forcing open a car, building’s door, or container might be the only way to access the much-needed supplies.
 To ensure you can accomplish this, you’ll want to include some dual-purpose tools.